suborbital/docs/website/docs/hosted-quickstart.md

 - "Deploy"
 - "Done"

 And now we can head back to our dashboard.
-When I deployed our plugin, PRO.xyz was notified of this new custom integration for Ada, and will execute the WebAssembly module for all requests to make sure requests are properly tagged and its mitigation strategies tuned.
+When I deployed our extension, PRO.xyz was notified of this new custom integration for Ada, and will execute the WebAssembly module for all requests to make sure requests are properly tagged and its mitigation strategies tuned.

 _kinda-sus pops up in one of the rows in the log_ (TODO: how can we make this joke accessible?)

-There we go, we got our first internet troublemaker exposed, and we've seen how Suborbital Extension Engine can give application owners a way to let their users write their own plugins without compromising speed or security!
+There we go, we got our first internet troublemaker exposed, and we've seen how Suborbital Extension Engine can give application owners a way to let their users write their own extensions without compromising speed or security!

 ## What else can I do?

 Now that you've know how to get SE2 extensibility powers into your app, you might want to:

 - [Learn more about SE2's API's](./how-to/using-api.md)
-- Make custom [module templates](./how-to/customize-functions/custom-function-templates.md) and [libraries](./how-to/customize-functions/custom-libraries.md) to help your users get started building their own plugins for your app
+- Make custom [module templates](./how-to/customize-extensions/custom-extension-templates.md) and [libraries](./how-to/customize-extensions/custom-libraries.md) to help your users get started building their own extensions for your app
-- Organize your users' plugins into [namespaces](./how-to/customize-functions/namespaces.md) for different use cases
+- Organize your users' extensions into [namespaces](./how-to/customize-extensions/namespaces.md) for different use cases

 ## Questions?